 With historian Susan Gilson Miller of Harvard University, Hoffman is co-editor of the interdisciplinary volume Berbers and Others: Beyond Tribe and Nation in the Maghrib (Indiana University Press, 2010).

-Hoffman's most recent research, based in southern Tunisia and Western Libya, examines the role of ethnicity in the integration of populations displaced by political violence into the country of first asylum, as well as the ways in which transnational ethnic identity may facilitate refugee assimilation in the Global South.
+Hoffman's further research on southern Tunisia and Western Libya, with NSF project called Revolution’s Refugees, examines the role of ethnicity in the integration of populations displaced by political violence into the country of first asylum, as well as the ways in which transnational ethnic identity may facilitate refugee assimilation in the Global South.
 Simultaneously, the project considers the effects of the Arab Spring revolutions on minority populations, taking as a case study the Amazigh (Berber) populations of Libya and Tunisia.
 The project focuses on the women and the elderly who are central, albeit overlooked, actors in the construction and maintenance of local and transnational ethnic identities.
 The informal settlement of Libyan refugees from the Nafusa mountains and Nalut into Tunisia – in rural community-volunteered housing and private Tunisian homes – means that laypeople rather than aid workers are managing much of the integration of this displaced population.
 Refugees from western Libya and their southern Tunisian hosts are Imazighen (Berbers), speaking the Tamazight language and sharing both customs and longstanding discrimination by their respective states.

-Hoffman has been awarded the American Council of Learned Societies’ Charles A. Ryskamp Research Fellowship and a National Endowment for the Humanities Faculty Fellowship, and has received fellowships from the National Science Foundation, the Wenner-Gren Foundation, two divisions of the Social Science Research Council, the Fulbright-IIE, and the American Institute for Maghrib Studies.
+Hoffman has been awarded the American Council of Learned Societies’ Charles A. Ryskamp Research Fellowship and a National Endowment for the Humanities Faculty Fellowship, and has received fellowships from the National Science Foundation’s RAPID program, the Wenner-Gren Foundation, two divisions of the Social Science Research Council, the Fulbright-IIE, and the American Institute for Maghrib Studies.
 In Spring 2007, Hoffman was a resident fellow at the Camargo Foundation in Cassis, France, and during the 2011-12 academic year, she was a fellow at Northwestern's Kaplan Institute for the Humanities.
 She was awarded a EURIAS Senior Fellowship to spend the 2012-13 academic year at the Institute for Advanced Study in Nantes.
+She holds a fellowship with the Institute for Advanced Study in Lyon (the Collegium) for the 2016-2017 academic year.
 She has served on the editorial boards of Journal of Linguistic Anthropology and American Anthropologist.
 Hoffman conducts field research in Tashelhit Berber, Moroccan Arabic, Modern Standard Arabic, and French.

 In addition to her scholarly work, since the early 1990s, Hoffman has worked extensively on visual and print media projects, and responsible tourism, to increase understanding of Muslim populations.
 She has consulted for National Geographic Magazine and served as the expert on National Geographic Expedition's Moroccan Odyssey.
 She has also researched for numerous documentary film projects in Morocco and in Washington, DC.
 She authored the Introduction and several chapters of the Fodor’s Morocco first travel guide edition (New York: Random House, 2000).
 Applying her ethnographic concerns with gender and minority language to governmental policy, Hoffman consulted on a project to raise rural Moroccan girls’ completion of primary school, an initiative co-funded by AMIDEAST and the Moroccan Ministry of Education, in which she advocated for greater attention to native language in the classroom as well as basic sanitary facilities, both crucial to parental choices to remove girls from primary school.
 Whether in policy evaluation, popular media, or scholarly work, Hoffman is committed to demonstrating the continued relevance—even centrality—of rural life to local, national, and global shifts.